READ THIS Before You Take Antibiotics For A Sinus Infection

 - However, the miserable patients suffering from sinusitis symptoms had a type of white blood cell called an “eosinophile” that was active.

 - The eosinophils released a product called MBP (Major Basic Protein) into the mucus lining.
-This attacks and kills the fungus but is also extremely irritating to the lining of the sinuses.
+This MBP attacks and kills the fungus but is also extremely irritating to the lining of the sinuses.
 MBP injures the lining of the sinuses and allows bacteria to proliferate.

-The injury to the lining of the sinuses by the fungus led to the now-popular belief that treatment of chronic sinusitis should be directed at the fungus rather than the bacteria.
+The injury to the lining of the sinuses by the fungus led to the now-popular belief that treatment of chronic sinusitis should be directed at the fungus, rather than the bacteria.

 The misuse of antibiotics, a high-sugar diet, stress, birth control pills, cortisol, and other drugs (including recreational drugs and alcohol) all cause an overgrowth of fungi.
 Exposure to mold and fungi in the environment — both due to water leaks from roofs and plumbing, as well as more efficient homes with less air exchange — are also culprits.

-Fungal infections do not respond to antibiotics at all, and antibiotics may actually make fungal infections worse.
-The CDC now warns that antibiotic-resistant fungi are a major health threat.6
+The CDC now warns that antibiotic-resistant fungi are a major health threat.⁶

 Body Ecology is a system of health and healing that emphasizes the positive side of healing by introducing beneficial bacteria into your body versus killing bacteria with antibiotics.